Skip to main content

 The FOIA provides a number of restrictions or exemptions to the right of access.
 These are categorised as either absolute exemptions or qualified exemptions and are detailed at appendix B.

-The DPO or head of information governance is responsible for facilitating responses to requests including the facilitation of decision making about exemptions and the public interest by engaging staff involved in the areas the information relates to.
+The DPO or head of information governance is responsible for facilitating responses to requests including the facilitation of decision-making about exemptions and the public interest in engaging colleagues involved in the areas the information relates to.
 Each request is decided on a case-by-case basis

 An “absolute” exemption may be claimed where there is an explicit provision that the trust does not have to release the information.
 In some cases this will also remove the duty for the trust to confirm or deny that the information requested is held.